Updated: Jan 4

 3. An email address to send you your US phone number

-4. A US address where the service will be used
+4. An address in the US where the service will be used

 To get a local area code, you must provide a US address.
 This can be the address to a hotel you are staying at or the place you are visiting.

-During activation, you will have the option to start the service immediately or pre-schedule for a future date and time (EST).
-However, please note the service will only work after you have crossed over the border.
+During activation, you will have the option to start the service immediately or pre-schedule for a future date (up to 60 days in advanced).
+However, please note activation times are EST and the service will only work after you have crossed over the border.

 Whether you activate immediately or pre-schedule, you will receive an email confirmation with your local US phone number after 5 minutes.